 So, let’s go ahead and get you some help with what your particular issue might be!
 Most of these fixes have worked for 95% of the customers who had problems before, and it deals with their particular device settings and plugins used:

-1: ADOBE ACROBAT READER (THE FRIEND AND THE ENEMY!)
+1: ADOBE ACROBAT READER

 - First, on your main Adobe Reader screen, click the “help” tab, and then “check for updates“.
 If Adobe needs updating, then update it and try printing again.
 If it says “No updates available,” then proceed to step 2.